PACK (People & Animal Cardio Klub)

 Photo by Dolores Hamilton

 Make a difference in an animal’s life and get healthy.
-The People and Animal Cardio Klub (PACK) is a group of volunteers who meet at local parks to run with adoptable Washington Humane Society (WHS) dogs.
+The People and Animal Cardio Klub (PACK) consist of current WHS-WARL volunteers who run with our adoptable dogs.
 PACK provides additional outdoor recreation for adoptable dogs while they wait for their forever homes.
 A well-exercised dog will display a more presentable and accurate representation of their true character when being viewed in their kennel apartments by potential adopters.

 By jogging alongside other dogs and people, adoptable dogs gain: